browserify/browserify-handbook/readme.markdown

 for the browser.

-You can use browserify to organize your code and use third-party libraries even if you don't use node itself in any other capacity except for bundling.
+You can use browserify to organize your code and use third-party libraries even if you don't use [node](http://nodejs.org) itself in any other capacity except for bundling and installing packages with npm.

 The module system that browserify uses is the same as node, so packages published to [npm](https://npmjs.org) that were originally intended for